fsavje/scclust/README.md

 Default: `uint32_t`

 Change the data type that stores arc indices.
 This choice restricts the size of the graphs used by scclust to solve clustering problems.
 A wider type allows for larger problems but requires more memory.
 A rough estimate of the maximum number of arcs is given by `{number of points} x {minimum size of clusters}`.
-The maximum number of arcs are given by:
+The maximum number of arcs is given by:

 | `--with-arcindex=`  | Max arcs  |
 | ------------------- | --------- |